uc-python/python-for-web-scraping/03-html/md_slides/html-overview.md

 ---
 # HyperText Markup Language

+- Why do we need to know it?

+  - Scraping sites really boils down to fetching the right HTML and extracting information from it

+  - To do that, you need to be able to understand HTML at a basic level

+  - A good web scraper should be able to *read* HTML, but not necessarily *write* it

+---
+# HyperText Markup Language

 - HTML uses **text-based "tags"** to denote elements in a page

   - e.g. The `<p>` tag represents a paragraph of text, the `<img>` tag represents an embedded image